 Since restorative yoga is so incredibly soothing to the nervous system, it is beneficial to your body as a whole.

 If practiced continuously with intention, restorative yoga has the potential to ease stress and anxiety, regulate heart rate and blood pressure, soothe digestion, and so much more—all via its ability to downregulate your nervous system.

 Restorative yoga is undoubtedly a powerful practice with far-reaching benefits.
 All you have to do is take the time to practice it and you’ll soon reap all of its many benefits.

-Learn to teach restorative yoga and all of its magic in a Nomad Yoga 200 Hour Yoga Teacher Training.
-Extensively study hatha, vinyasa, yin, and restorative yoga to be able to teach all of these styles with confidence, eloquence, and poise.
+Learn to teach restorative yoga and all of its magic in this Nomad Yoga 35 Hour ONLINE Restorative Yoga Teacher Training.
+Extensively study the poses, history, and philosophy of this practice to be able to teach restorative with confidence, eloquence, and poise.